Gambia Religion

 In the early 19th century the religion got a boost when freed slaves who were converts came to settle in Gambia after the creation of Bathurst on St. Mary's Island.
 In 1849 a Catholic mission was established in the settlement however, Catholicism floundered for the next half a century until 1905 when the Irish father (Giovanni) John Meehan arrived on the scene.
 In 1931 he created the Vicariate Apostolic of Senegambia and separated it from Dakar.
 In 1950 the Catholic population was just over 3,000.
 1951 saw the Vicariate elevated to the Prefecture Apostolic of Bathurst in Gambia and in 1957 to The Diocese of Bathurst.

-Africa and has a history going back to 1821 when John Baker and John Morgan first arrived at Tendaba where they found a frosty reception.
+The Methodist Church is one of the earliest churches in Africa and has a history going back to 1821 when John Baker and John Morgan first arrived at Tendaba where they found a frosty reception.
 The later moved down to Banjul to found Bathurst's first high school for boys.
 In 1935 the Wesley Church was build in Macoumba Jallow St. Later, chapels and churches appeared in Serrekunda, Bakau, Georgetown and other areas of the Kombo St. Mary District as well as up-river districts.

 The Church of England built the Anglican Cathedral of St. Mary in 1901 and also proceeded to build schools and other places of worship.